Radiation pattern and source size of particles in nanoplasmonic fusion: Abstract

 \section{Abstract}

-The differential Hanbury-Brown and Twiss analysis is widely used in astrophysics and in relativistic heavy ion physics to determine the size and timespan of emitted particles.
-Here we propose to adopt theis method for laser induced nanoplasmonic inertial confinement fusion.
-The aim is to determine the parameters of emitted Deuterium and Helium$^4$ nuclei at the ignition of the fusion target.
-In addition of spatial volume and timespan the method is able to detect specific space-time correlation patterns, which are connected to collective flow at ignition.
+For the angular radiation patterns of proton, deuteron or alpha emission we present a way using particle-in-cell simulation of laser induced nanoplasmonic fusion.
+The differential Hanbury-Brown and Twiss analysis is widely used in astrophysics and in relativistic heavy ion physics to determine the source size of emitted particles.
+Here, we show how this method could be adopted for inertial confinement fusion.
+This method aims to determine the parameters of emitted nuclei after the fusion target ignition.
+In addition to spatial volume, the method can detect specific space-time correlation patterns connected to the collective flow post-ignition.
+In the NAPLIFE project our aim is to avoid thermalization and fluidization as much as possible at each stage of the fusion process.
+As the original laser beam is non-thermal and not equilibrated in any way it is obvious that we can minimize energy loss if we exploit the initial available energy in a non-thermal way.
+The detailed dynamics of deuterium and alpha production is not aimed at and not addressed by this paper.